Skip to content

 Syntax matching — direct return

-Consider a profile page that takes a greeting from the URL and echoes it back inside an HTML response — the simplest possible reflection: one endpoint, one parameter, no helpers.
+Here a profile page takes a message from the URL and writes it back into an HTML response.
+This is the simplest case: one endpoint, one parameter, no helpers.
 The controller below implements it.

 ProfileController.java